Migration Magic: Enjoying Neotropical Migrant Birds on the Move

 Two-day Workshop

-Birdwatching is a fast-growing pastime and viewing bird migration along the Mountain can be thrilling introduction to birds and their identification.
-Neotropical birds are a subset of birds that travel from North to South America along migration corridors each fall.
-Hawk Mountain is well known for its concentration of neotropical migrants in fall and birdwatching is an exciting way to enjoy nature.
-Geared towards novice and intermediate birdwatchers, Dr. Master will provide an introduction to neotropical birds, their identification and migration behavior, and provide attendees with the tools to continue their education after the workshop.
+Geared towards novice and intermediate birdwatchers, Dr. Terry Master will provide an introduction to neotropical birds, their identification and migration behavior, and provide attendees with the tools to continue their education after the workshop.
 Participants will be sent a pre-recorded Zoom lecture one week prior to the course.
-During the two-day field component, Dr. Master and the group will explore different habitats around and on Hawk Mountain to find and identify migrating songbirds and raptors and have a brief introduction to trapping and banding songbirds.
+During the two-day field component, Dr. Master and the group will explore different habitats on and around Hawk Mountain to find and identify migrating songbirds and raptors.
+The workshop will also include a brief introduction to trapping and banding songbirds.
+Binoculars can be provided.

 Instructor: Dr. Terry Master, retired Professor from East Stroudsburg University

-This course is part of Hawk Mountain's Appalachian Field Institute workshop series, featuring 1-to-3-day field-oriented workshops designed for the amateur or professional naturalist (ages 18+) who are interested in learning more about the natural history and ecology of the central Appalachians.
-Certificates of completion will be provided to all attendees.
+This course is part of Hawk Mountain's Appalachian Field Institute workshop series, featuring 1-to-4-day field-oriented workshops that are designed for the amateur or professional naturalist (ages 18+) who are interested in learning more about the natural history and ecology of the central Appalachians.